canonical/rockcraft/docs/tutorial/go.rst

 First, we'll need a ``rockcraft.yaml`` file.
-Rockcraft will automate its creation and tailoring for a Go application by using the ``go`` profile:
+Rockcraft will automate its creation and tailor it for a Go application by using the ``go-framework`` profile:

 .. literalinclude:: code/go/task.yaml
     :language: bash